ricardoalkain/k8s-scripts/README.md

 ## Deployment

-Refer to [Helm] page for details on how to register a Helm Chart and then deploy your application to Kubernetes.
+Refer to [Helm](https://helm.sh/) page for details on how to register a Helm Chart and then deploy your application to Kubernetes.

+## TODO

+- Make the script more "generic".
+Still contains lots of conventions that can/should be replaced by parameters.
+- Make a Bash version of the script to use it in other OS.

 ## Built With